 - Sword and Sorcerer: It's easy to make the abilities of a warrior and wizard (or rogue, which is another kind of magic user) work together.

 - Universal System: Two spin-off games, Monsters, Monsters! and Mercenaries, Spies & Private Eyes used the same basic rules.

-- Vancian Magic: (Mostly) averted.
+- Vancian Magic: Downplayed.
 T & T has spells arranged into power levels, but capacity is governed by spell points.